Nighthack01/wayback-ss/README.md

 # wayback-ss

-Bash Script to Automate waybackurl screenshot using Waybackurls -get-versions and aquatone
+Bash Script to Automate waybackurl screenshots using Waybackurls -get-versions and aquatone

 # Pre-Requisites